AkshataDM/amohan.github.io/src/content/post/ai-evals/index.md

 ## Evals Are A Necessity

-While building an AI application, I've spent at least 40-50% of my time on manual error analysis and evaluation.
-Manually looking through your AI output traces are not an afterthought.
-That might sound excessive, but its important to know if the latest prompt change broke something, if your model is hallucinating on edge cases, or if users are quietly abandoning your product due to unreliable outputs.
+While building an AI application, I spend at least 40-50% of my time on manual error analysis and evaluation.
+I believe that manually reading through your AI output traces might sound a bit excessive, but it's helped me understand my data better.
+It's important for me to know if my latest prompt  broke something, if the model is hallucinating on edge cases, or if I misunderstood the user requirements.

-The course identifies three critical "gulfs" in AI development:
+Going back to what I learned on the evals course, they define three "gulfs" in AI development:
-- Gulf of Comprehension: Understanding your data (go through the inputs and those output traces!)
+- Gulf of Comprehension: Understanding the data (go through the inputs and those output traces!)
-- Gulf of Specification: Configure the prompt carefully with the exact output you desire.
-LLMs aren't humans and have varying performance across inputs
+- Gulf of Specification: Configure the prompt carefully with the desired output.
+Few shot prompting, structured outputs, instruction prompting are some options.
 - Gulf of Generalization: Make sure the LLM does well beyond the data it was trained on by identifying the right technqiue - context engineering, RAG, breaking down instructions into multiple steps, to make sure the LLM generalizes well enough.

 ## Start with Error Analysis, Not Metrics

 When I first built AI apps, my mistake was jumping right into the metrics.
-While metrics like relevancy scores, hallucination scores were useful, it took me a while to identify the root cause.
+While metrics like relevancy scores, hallucination scores are always useful, it took me a while to identify the root cause.
 I found that manually reviewing real user traces helped a lot more to uncover upstream issues and patterns.
-Block 30 minutes on your calendar, pull 10 real user interactions, and write down what went right and what went wrong.
+So I now block 30 minutes on my calendar, pull 20-50 real user interactions, and write down what went right and what went wrong.

 This manual review accomplishes two things:
-1. It grounds you in actual user problems rather than imagined ones
+1. It grounds me in actual user problems rather than imagined ones
 2. It helps identify failure modes that generic metrics would miss

-## Building Your Eval Pipeline Without Making It a Bottleneck
+## Building an Eval Pipeline Without Making It a Bottleneck

-The key is to integrate evals into your development workflow, not treat them as a separate phase.
-Here's a practical approach:
+I've found that integrating an eval pipeline in the development workflow is a lot easier than running evals after deployment.

 ### 1. Define Pass/Fail Criteria That Matter

 Generic metrics like BERTScore, ROUGE, and cosine similarity are not useful for evaluating LLM outputs in most AI applications.
-Instead, design binary pass/fail evals using LLM-as-judge or code-based assertions.
+Instead, I've found that  binary pass/fail evals using LLM-as-judge or code-based assertions are better at telling me what is going on in my application.
 Let's take an example of building an AI powered real estate CRM assistant.
 Here's what might be useful to measure

 - ✅ Do measure: "Does the system suggest only available showings?" (code assertion)